Manjistha Health Benefits: The Dos and Don’ts of Using the Herb

 • Cures Diarrhoea:

-Manjistha is rich in antibacterial and antidiarrheal properties that help remove bacterias from the intestines and treat diarrhoea.
+Manjistha plant is rich in antibacterial and antidiarrheal properties that help remove bacterias from the intestines and treat diarrhoea.
 Owing to its Deepan and Pachan properties, it also helps make the stool thick and reduce the frequency of motions, further treating diarrhoea and dysentery.

 • Treats Respiratory Disorders: